-Subsidized Stafford Loans are the most common government subsidized loans available to Trinity students.
+Federal Direct Student Loans are the most common government subsidized loans available to Trinity students.
 Amounts are limited.
 Freshmen are able to borrow a maximum of $3,500 per year, sophomores, $4,500 per year, and upperclassmen $5,500 per year.
-Stafford Loan eligibility is determined by the College based on the information provided in the FAFSA.
-No interest is charged on a Subsidized Stafford Loan for as long as the student remains in college.
+Federal Direct Student Loans eligibility is determined by the College based on the information provided in the FAFSA.
+No interest is charged on a Federal Direct Student Loans for as long as the student remains in college.
 Six months after leaving school, repayment begins.

 Federal Perkins Loan

 Perkins Loans are available to students who have extreme financial need.
-Typically, students are offered Perkins Loans only if there is additional need after the maximum Stafford Loan has been offered.
+Typically, students are offered Perkins Loans only if there is additional need after the maximum Federal Direct Student Loans has been offered.
 Perkins Loan amounts are usually $1,000 to $2,000.
 Students sign loan forms at Trinity.
 No interest is charged on a Perkins Loan as long as the student remains in college.
 Nine months after leaving school, the student will receive payment instructions from Trinity; at that point an interest rate of 5% is enforced.